ravenishka/rsschool-cv/cv.md

 # Valeriya Voloshenyuk

 Brest, Belarus
- valeriya.voloshenyuk@gmail.com
+- valeriya.voloshenyuk@gmail.com
+- rs-school discord server: Lera(@ravenishka)

 ###### My goal is to become a Junior Frontend Developer and work in an IT company.
 I am self-taught, taking specialized courses and constantly improving my skills.
 I have education and experience in the field of culture and art, so I can see art even in technology.